Abortion in the United Kingdom: England and Wales

 The amendment therefore allowed for a reduction in the term limit to 24 weeks for Ground C and Ground D with the law changing to reflect advances in technology to enable premature children to be born alive earlier in a pregnancy.
 However, no term limit was applied to other grounds and abortion was permitted throughout the pregnancy in these cases.
 The changes took effect in April 1991.

-Abortion law was not devolved to the National Assembly for Wales under Government of Wales Act 1998 and was specifically reserved to the UK Parliament via the Government of Wales Act 2006.
+Abortion law was not devolved to the Senedd under Government of Wales Act 1998 and was specifically reserved to the UK Parliament via the Government of Wales Act 2006.

+In April 2024 a cross-party group of MPs put forward amendments to the current abortion law in England and Wales to decriminalise abortion up to 24 weeks and ensure that future legislation and guidance protects the right to an abortion.
+An amendment proposed that abortion be entirely decriminalised for women, whereby the 24-week limit and the requirement for approval by two doctors would remain but if the time limit is not kept to the woman would not be prosecuted, though criminal sanctions would still apply to doctors and midwives involved in abortion beyond 24-weeks.
+A different amendment proposed decriminalising abortion up to 24-weeks by making it an automatic right for women and allowing it to be carried out and authorised by an approved clinician if a woman requests it.
+In June 2025, the UK Parliament voted to end prosecution for women who self-manage abortions.
+The amendment, led by the Labour MP Tonia Antoniazzi, removed criminal penalties under the Offences Against the Person Act 1861, ensuring women would no longer face legal action.

 Scotland

 Abortion became an offence in Scotland with the passing of the Abortion Act 1967 and refers to "any rule of law relating to the procurement of abortion".
 Prior to 1967, there was no offence of abortion in Scotland; however, if harm occurred consequent to an abortion, various offences could have applied with abortion forming part of the description of the elements forming the offence on the petition or indictment presented to a court.

 The Scotland Act 1998, which established the Scottish Parliament, reserved abortion law to the UK Parliament but it was subsequently devolved through the Scotland Act 2016.
 The Abortion Act 1967 remains in place.